Keep reading to discover the best breakfast & brunch spots in Central London.

-Dirty Bones do an NYC-inspired brunch menu of comfort food & cocktails.
-They’re not one to visit for quinoa bowls and whole grain porridge’s but more for chicken and waffles and steak and eggs.
+Dirty Bones do an NYC-inspired brunch menu of heart-stopping food & strong cocktails.
+They’re not one to visit if you want healthy granola or a green juice, but if you’re in the mood for chicken and waffles smothered in syrup this is the one for you.
 Expect a grungy and edgy atmosphere.
 A great one for a boozy brunch.

 14 Denman St, Soho, London W1D 7HJ, dirty-bones.com

-Abuelo is an Australian meets South American coffee-house and kitchen.
-The space is small and unique with a large communal kitchen table for you to connect with those around you over coffee, cake and brunch.
-Sits just off the hustle of Covent Garden.
+Abuelo is an Australian/South American coffee-house and kitchen.
+The space is small with a large communal kitchen table for you to connect with those around you over coffee, cake and a small brunch menu .
+Sits just off the hustle and bustle of Covent Garden.

 26 Southampton St, London WC2E 7RS, abuelocafe.co.uk

-Voted as Europe’s best independent coffee shop, Timberyard doubles as a friendly workspace for anyone living that laptop lifestyle. (purchases are required ) However, you don’t have to have a laptop to visit for a specialty tea (that comes with its own special brewing timer) and the pick of their breakfast menu which includes dippy eggs with soldiers and almond butter on toast.
-Bright space with a sleek wood design and large windows.
+Voted as Europe’s best independent coffee shop, Timberyard doubles as a friendly workspace for anyone living that laptop lifestyle (purchases are required).
+However, you don’t have to have a laptop to visit for a speciality tea and a pick of their breakfast menu.
+It’s a lovely bright space with sleek wood design and large windows.
 A good one for a solo breakfast.

 Why go?
-For a place to work without feeling guilty.
+For a place to work on you laptop without feeling guilty.

 7 Upper St Martin’s Ln, London WC2H 9DL, www.tyuk.com

-An independent coffee house as well as eatery and bakery.
-They serve Square Mile coffee, pastries made fresh in house every day as well toasted sourdough with a variety of toppings.
-A cosy, sort after spot in the lovely Neals Yard.
+Jacob The Angel are an independent coffee house, as well as eatery and bakery.
+They serve Square Mile coffee which goes perfectly with their pastries with are freshly baked in house every single day.
+If you prefer, they do a small selection of sourdough toasts with a variety of toppings.
+A cosy and popular spot in Neal’s Yard.

 Why go?
-For a lighter breakfast and to enjoy the sights and bustle of Neal’s Yard
+To enjoy the sights of Neal’s Yard

 16A Neal’s Yard, London WC2H 9DP, www.jacobtheangel.co.uk

-26 grains also sits in the uber cool and colourful Neal’s Yard court.
-This small and sweet spot is London’s one & only porridge cafe specialising in sweet and savoury oats.
-Rest assured this isn’t one of those ‘fad’ places and their cracking bowls of oats are beautiful and laden with healthy nut butter, fresh fruits and alternative milk.
+26 grains also sits in Neal’s Yard.
+This sweet spot is London’s one & only porridge cafe specialising in sweet and savoury oats.
+Rest assured this isn’t one of those ‘fad’ places.
+Their cracking bowls of oats are beautiful and laden with healthy nut butter, fresh fruits and alternative milk.
 If you’re not a fan of porridge they also do a small alternative breakfast menu.
 Limited seating inside but plenty outside.

 1 Neal’s Yard, London WC2H 9DP, www.26grains.com

-A popular Aussie brunch spot just behind London’s busiest shopping destination Oxford Street.
-Pop in for a stack of their sweetcorn fritters with bacon, chilli jam and a poached egg.
-Not many tables in this small cafe but worth the wait or make sure you book a table in advance.
+Lantana are a popular Aussie brunch spot just behind London’s busiest shopping destination, Oxford Street.
+Pop in for a stack of their Australian breakfast staple, sweetcorn fritters with bacon, chilli jam and a poached egg.
+There are not many tables in this small cafe but it’s worth the wait.
+Book a table in advance if you can.

 13 Charlotte Pl, Fitzrovia, London W1T 1SN, www.lantanacafe.co.uk

-Sophisticated dining room inside a former fire station and 5* hotel.
-A destination for a swankier breakfast and great pancakes.
-A favourite with celebs including Lindsey Lohan and Dr Who’s Matt Smith who has been spotted multiple times.
+Chiltern Firehouse are a sophisticated dining room inside a former fire station and 5* hotel.
+It’s a real destination for a sophisticated breakfast, popular with celebrities including Lindsey Lohan and Dr Who’s Matt Smith who has been spotted multiple times.

 1 Chiltern St, Marylebone, London W1U 7PA, www.chilternfirehouse.com

-This California style restaurant dedicated to all things Avocado.
-It’s easy to think that this might be a bit of a ‘fad breakfast spot’ but it has both style and substance.
-Of course, you’ll find your classic avocado toasts but it’s joined by things like avocado on sweet potato with coconut cream, avocado eggs benedict and pancakes with avocado butter.
+This California style restaurant is dedicated to all things avocado.
+It’s easy to think that this might be a bit of a fad breakfast spot but it has both style and substance.
+Of course, you’ll find your classic avocado toasts but there are also things like avocado with sweet potato with coconut cream, avocado eggs benedict and pancakes with avocado butter.
 The perfect place for avocado lovers.

 24 Henrietta St, Covent Garden, London WC2E 8ND, www.avobar.co.uk

-Named after the 80’s cult hit movie, The Breakfast Club is the perfect retro hangout to nurse a hangover or just when you want a good substantial all day breakfast.
-There’s something for everyone on their huge menu of benedicts, pancakes, eggs and breakfast sarnies.
+Named after the 80’s cult hit movie, The Breakfast Club is the perfect retro hangout to nurse a hangover or just when you want a good substantial all-day breakfast.
+There’s something for everyone on their huge menu of eggs, breakfast sandwiches and stacks of pancakes.
 A funky and trendy spot with no reservations.
 Expect to queue.

 33 D’Arblay St, Soho, London W1F 8EU, www.thebreakfastclubcafes.com